Black Canyon Lake

 Compliments of Arizona Game & FishBlack Canyon Lake is a remote and lightly developed lake located along the Mogollon Rim in central Arizona, offering a quiet retreat surrounded by dense pine forest.
 Known for its excellent trout fishing and rustic setting, this small lake provides a true back-to-nature experience.
 Accessed via forest roads near Payson, Black Canyon Lake is part of the Rim Lakes recreation area and is popular for anglers seeking less crowded conditions.

 Location and Description.
 Like all Mogollon Rim Area Lakes, Black Canyon Lake is scenically forested.
-Although the surrounding forest was adversely effected by the 2002 Rodeo-Chediski Fire and some trees around the lake were charred, a sizeable portion of the lake is lushly forested.
-Because of the danger of falling trees damaged by the fire, the entire area around the lake is limited to day use only until further notice.
+Although the surrounding forest was adversely affected by the 2002 Rodeo-Chediski Fire and some trees around the lake were charred, a sizeable portion of the lake is lushly forested.
+Because of the danger of falling trees damaged by the fire, the entire area around the lake is limited to day use.
+Overnight camping is prohibited in the immediate area.
 Check with the Arizona Game and Fish Department for future changes.
 The lake sits at an elevation of about 7,000 feet in the Apache-Sitgreaves National Forests about 15 miles southwest of Heber-Overgaard, Arizona.
 Roads to the lake are generally closed from December to early April due to snow.

 Things To Do At Black Canyon Lake